Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Results and discussions

 The bifurcation of KER signals has not been observed in CEI experiments so far.
 One reason is that the conical intersection is very close to the FC point and $\text{CH}_3$ is a very light fragment.
 Thus, non-adiabatic transitions occur within 20 fs after UV excitation, which requires pump and probe pulses with very high temporal resolutions to resolve.
 One option to alleviate this difficulty might be choosing a molecule with heavier fragments such as $\text{CF}_3\text{I}$.
-An alternative method to map the non-adiabatic transitions is using ATAS, which has been studied both theoretically and experimentally\cite{changch3i,wangch3i}.
+An alternative method to map the non-adiabatic transitions is using ATAS, which has been applied to methyl halide in previous works\cite{timmers2019,changch3i,wangch3i}.

-As mentioned before, only the ionic state associated with $\text{I}^+(^1\text{S}_0)$ threshold has a shallow well on the PES and can support a metastable $\text{CH}_3\text{I}^{2+}$ state, as shown in Fig. \ref{fig7}(a).
+As mentioned before, only the ionic state associated with the $\text{I}^+(^1\text{S}_0)$ threshold has a shallow well on the PES and can support a metastable $\text{CH}_3\text{I}^{2+}$ state, as shown in Fig. \ref{fig7}(a).
 But it should be noted that this channel has a rather small transition probability during the IR multi-photon ionization.
-In order to investigate the $\text{CH}_3\text{I}^{2+}$ signals, we calculate 4,000 PD-CE trajectories at very short pump-probe delays (t<10 fs), for which the Coulomb explosion is simulated on the $\text{I}^+(^1\text{S}_0)$ ionic PES.
-956 trajectories form $\text{CH}_3\text{I}^{2+}$ states and never break up into ionic fragments, as shown on top of the PES in Fig. \ref{fig7}(a).
-The $\text{CH}_3\text{I}^{2+}$ signal has a maximum yield near 1 fs, and damps rapidly with the pump-probe delay, as shown in Fig. \ref{fig7}(b).
-Due to this shallow well on the ionic PES, the $\text{CH}_3\text{I}^{2+}$ signals are detected in the CEI experiment\cite{daniel2023}, and an enhancement of $\text{CH}_3\text{I}^{2+}$ yield is observed near zero pump-probe delay, which is attributed to the cross correlation between the pump and the probe pulses.
+In order to investigate the origin of $\text{CH}_3\text{I}^{2+}$ signals observed in the CEI experiment\cite{daniel2023}, we calculate 4,000 PD-CE trajectories at very short pump-probe delays ($t<10$ fs), for which the Coulomb explosion is simulated on the $\text{I}^+(^1\text{S}_0)$ ionic PES.
+956 trajectories form $\text{CH}_3\text{I}^{2+}$ states and do not break up into ionic fragments after propagating for over 2 ps, The final geometries are shown on top of the PES in Fig. \ref{fig7}(a).
+The $\text{CH}_3\text{I}^{2+}$ signal has a maximum yield near 1 fs, and decays rapidly with the pump-probe delay, as shown in Fig. \ref{fig7}(b).
+We therefore conclude that the $\text{CH}_3\text{I}^{2+}$ signal detected in the CEI experiment\cite{daniel2023} is due to this shallow well on the ionic PES, and the observed enhancement of the $\text{CH}_3\text{I}^{2+}$ yield near zero pump-probe delay is also consistent with the pathway described here, but it is broadened in the experiment due to the cross correlation between the pump and the probe pulses.
+The internal states of $\text{CH}_3\text{I}^{2+}$ may be confirmed by photoelectron-photoelectron-photoion coincidence experiments.